dodoman8067/mcsm/README.md

     mcsm help

-By doing this, you can get list of commands.
+By doing this, you can get a list of commands.
 If it's not working, try this:

     ./mcsm help

 ## Contributing

-Currently, you can't contribute to this project because it isn't completed right now.
+Currently you can't contribute to this project because it isn't completed right now.

 ## License